fennifith/AdaptiveIconView/README.md

 AdaptiveIconView is a library built to allow an easy implementation of pre-Oreo adaptive icon support in Android launchers.
-Special thanks to [Lawnchair](https://github.com/LawnchairLauncher/Lawnchair) and its developers for providing the method to access -v26 assets on pre-Oreo devices.
+Special thanks to [Lawnchair](https://github.com/LawnchairLauncher/Lawnchair) and its developers for providing the method used to access -v26 assets on pre-Oreo devices.

+For demonstration purposes, sample APKs can be downloaded [here](https://github.com/TheAndroidMaster/AdaptiveIconView/releases).

 ## Screenshots